codex-storage/codex-research/design/marketplace.md

 Slot reservations could however provide a relatively cheap way for malicious hosts to sabotage storage requests, by reserving a slot and never filling it.
-To avoid this we burn the collateral of all reserved slots when the request times out.
+To avoid this we burn the collateral of all reserved (but not filled) slots when the request times out.
 Hosts should therefore be careful to only reserve slots for which they are confident that they can fill them before the request timeout.